Bluestar (bus company): Nightstar

-Since April 2024, Bluestar have operated route 1 throughout Friday and Saturday nights.
-The service uses the branding 'Nightstar' and is numbered 'N1'.
+Nightstar was reintroduced in April 2024, with Bluestar operating route 1 throughout Friday and Saturday nights, numbered 'N1' during the night.
 It diverts from the usual route in Winchester, allowing it to serve the Royal Hampshire County Hospital.
 This route is funded by Hampshire County Council, through their 'Bus Service Improvement Plan'.
-As a result of a partnership with Bluestar, Hampshire County Council and Southampton City Council, Routes 2, 17 and 18 gained 24/7 services that commenced on August 31.
+As a result of a partnership with Bluestar, Hampshire County Council and Southampton City Council, Routes 2, 17 and 18 gained 24/7 services that commenced on 31st August 2025.
+As part of a further £6.3m scheme from the Hampshire County Council, route 9 will begin to run on Friday and Saturday nights under the 'N9' number, which is due to start in September 2026.